Grace Period for Rent: Everything Landlords and Renters Need To Know

 4. Offer incentives

-Consider providing small discounts or perks like waiving parking fees for your best tenants who pay rent on time every single month without fail.
+Consider providing small discounts or perks like waiving parking fees for your best tenants who pay rent on time every month without fail.
 Even minor incentives can motivate and reward people to make payments on time to continue reaping the benefits.
-Just confirm incentive eligibility criteria are clear.
+Just confirm that incentive eligibility criteria are clear.

 Striking the right balance with the rent grace period